 Risk Criteria Risk Level Description No admission agreement in place Red This relates to the admission of scheme employers to the Pension Fund where a legal process is carried out to agree and execute Admission Agreements.
-The Admission Agreement is a contract between the scheme employer, ceding scheme employer and Administering Authority.
-It defines the scheme employers' legal responsibilities and financial liabilities in the Pension Fund, the surety arrangements in place and the staff who are eligible to be in the Pension Fund.
-At 31 December 2016, 25 admission agreements were in progress.
-No bond or guarantor Red At 31 December, 32 admitted bodies were identified as having no form of indemnity.
+The Admission Agreement is a contract between the scheme employer, ceding scheme employer and Administering Authority; It defines the scheme employers' legal responsibilities and financial liabilities in the Pension Fund, the surety arrangements in place and the staff who are eligible to be in the Pension Fund.
+At 31 March 2017, 26 admission agreements were in progress.
+No bond or guarantor Red At 31 March 2017, 27 admitted bodies were identified as having no form of indemnity.
 Of these, four related to scheme employers who are required to have a bond under the terms of their admission agreement but whose bonds have expired.
 The bond values for these scheme employers have been re- assessed by the Actuary and the bond agreements are in progress with legal services.
-28 of these related to long standing scheme employers who were not required to obtain a bond or guarantor when they were admitted to the Pension Fund many years ago.
+24 of these related to long standing scheme employers who were not required to obtain a bond or guarantor when they were admitted to the Pension Fund many years ago.
 Under the LGPS regulations, the liabilities associated with these scheme employers would fall back to the Pension Fund if they were unable to meet their financial liabilities.
-Surety arrangements for these historical scheme employers are under review and will be further considered as part of the 2016 Valuation exercise to ensure that an appropriate contribution strategy is agreed.